Keras 3 API documentation / Utilities / Python & NumPy utilities

 • origin: Original URL of the file.

-• untar: Deprecated in favor of extract argument. boolean, whether the file should be decompressed
+• untar: Deprecated in favor of extract argument.
+Boolean, whether the file is a tar archive that should be extracted.

-• md5_hash: Deprecated in favor of file_hash argument. md5 hash of the file for verification
+• md5_hash: Deprecated in favor of file_hash argument. md5 hash of the file for file integrity verification.

 • file_hash: The expected hash string of the file after download.
 The sha256 and md5 hash algorithms are both supported.